ColleagueRiley/RGFW-Odin/README.md

 ![examples](https://github.com/ColleagueRiley/RGFW/blob/main/screenshot.PNG?raw=true)

 ## basic
-A basic example can be found in `basic.py`, it includes a basic OpenGL example of just about all of RGFW's functionalities.
+A basic example can be found in `basic.odin`, it includes a basic OpenGL example of just about all of RGFW's functionalities.

+## basic buffer
+A basic example can be found in `basic-buffer.odin`, it includes a basic OpenGL example of buffer rendering with odin

 ## a very simple example
 ```c